Delgado Community College

-Delgado Community College (DCC) is a public community college in Louisiana with campuses throughout the New Orleans metropolitan area.
+Delgado Community College (DCC) is a public community college in Louisiana, with campuses throughout the New Orleans metropolitan area.
 Its current campuses are in New Orleans (Orleans Parish) and in Jefferson Parish.
-The original main campus—City Park Campus—is located in the Navarre neighborhood adjacent to New Orleans City Park.
+The original City Park Campus is located in the Navarre neighborhood adjacent to New Orleans City Park.

 Delgado Community College is one of nine community colleges which operate under the auspices of the Louisiana Community and Technical College System.
-The institution originally opened in 1921 as Delgado Trades (plural) School; it went through several reorganizations and was finally declared "Delgado Community College" by the Louisiana State Legislature in 1980, under the administration of Governor David C. Treen.
+The institution originally opened in 1921 as Delgado Trades School; it went through several reorganizations and was finally named Delgado Community College by the Louisiana State Legislature in 1980, under the administration of Governor David C. Treen.

-Its service area includes New Orleans and Jefferson, St. Charles, St. John the Baptist, and St. Tammany parishes.
+The maps of Louisiana's Technical and Community Colleges indicate that Delgado's service area includes New Orleans and Jefferson, St. Charles, St. John the Baptist, and St. Tammany parishes.
+A Delgado Community College document stated that, in addition, Lafourche, St. Bernard, and Terrebonne parishes are in its service area.

 Campuses

 Sidney Collier Campus is in East New Orleans.
-It is in proximity to St. Bernard Parish and St. Tammany Parish.
+While located within Orleans Parish, it is in close proximity to both St. Bernard Parish and St. Tammany Parish.
+WXDR-LP broadcasts from the main campus.

 There were two campuses in St. Tammany Parish: one in Slidell, Louisiana, the Slidell Learning Center, and one in Covington, Louisiana, the Delgado Northshore campus that first opened in 1987.
 The Covington campus closed at the end of the spring 2014 semester.
 The Slidell campus closed in 2016 due to financial issues.

 Athletics

-The Delgado Dolphins are composed of 3 athletic teams representing Delgado Community College in intercollegiate athletics, including baseball and men's and women's basketball.
+The Delgado Dolphins are composed of three athletic teams representing Delgado Community College in intercollegiate athletics, including baseball and men's and women's basketball.
 The Dolphins compete in National Junior College Athletic Association Division 1, Region 23.
-The Dolphins sports teams are members of the MISS-LOU Junior College Conference.
+The Dolphins sports teams are members of the Louisiana Community Colleges Athletic Conference.

 The Dolphins baseball team plays at "Rags" Scheuermann Field at Kirsch-Rooney Stadium and the basketball teams play at the Michael Williamson Center.